 Root words serve as the fundamental foundation of numerous words, providing valuable insights into their definitions.
 They decode languages, revealing the multifaceted structure of words and their origins.
 Engaging in the exploration of root words enables one to comprehend the evolution of language and comprehend its historical depth.
-In this article, we will analyze the Latin word “omni,” meaning “all,” which appears in numerous words, suggesting the concept of a combining form.
+In this article, we will analyse the Latin word “omni,” meaning “all,” which appears in numerous words, suggesting the concept of a combining form.

 Definition: Omni